jaffarkeikei/StudySphere/README.md

    - Quick-glance metrics: noise level, table size, availability of power outlets, presence of natural light, and more.

 5. **Map and List Views**
-   - **Map View** pinpoints each study spot’s location, aiding quick navigation.
+   - **Map View** pinpoints each study spot's location, aiding quick navigation.
    - **List View** offers a sortable directory of spaces by distance, rating, or capacity.

 6. **Reservation System (Proposed)**